 As Google acknowledges, gender bias is a problem for machine learning, and more work needs to be done to ensure that machine translation technology delivers better results.
 In fact, Google has also recently announced that its auto-suggestion tool for Google Mail will not suggest gender-specific pronouns.
 At this stage, the technology is not sophisticated enough to confidently recommend gender-specific pronouns without the risk of causing offence.

-How to avoid the gender bias trap and accusations of sexism in your translated content
+Steps to avoid gender bias and sexism in translation

 With so many differences between languages, ensuring translations are free of gender bias can be a problem.
 In our opinion, it’s all about context.
 While a human translator knows whether to translate the Turkish ‘o’ or Finnish ‘hän’ into English as male, female or non-binary, machine translation tools like Google Translate aren’t advanced enough to put gender-neutral pronouns into context.